Kutubil/Kutubil/README.md

 - 👋 Hi, I’m @Kutubil
 - 👀 I’m interested in python
 - 🌱 I’m currently learning deeplearning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to cooperate in project development
-- 📫 How to reach me to massage
+- 📫 Contact me by message

 <!---
 Kutubil/Kutubil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.